Java Questions 11 - 20 «Prev Next»

 An abstract method is intended to be overriden and a private method cannot be overridden.
 A method can never be marked both abstract and private.

-3. What does the abstract modifier indicate about a method?
+3. What does the abstract modifier indicate about a method in Java SE 22?

 Answer: